Introducing the people behind Seeds of STEM.

-Co-PI, Florencia Anggoro is an Assistant Professor of Psychology at the College of the Holy Cross.
+Co-PI, Florencia Anggoro is an Associate Professor of Psychology at the College of the Holy Cross.
 She received her Ph.D. in Cognitive Psychology from Northwestern University, with a specialization in Cognitive Science.
 She completed a postdoctoral fellowship at the University of Chicago and University of Illinois at Chicago, where she studied children’s physical science learning on an NSF-funded project.
 Her research program focuses on conceptual development, particularly the role of language, culture, and formal learning experiences in shaping children‘s concepts.
 She has conducted numerous studies on children‘s acquisition of biological concepts and children‘s learning of relational categories.
 Her work has been published in multiple peer-reviewed scientific journals including Psychological Science, Child Development, and Journal of Cognition and Culture.
 Recently she was awarded an IES grant of $311,139 to examine cognitive factors that support children’s learning in astronomy.
 Working with Worcester Public Schools, the project aims to test whether successive comparisons of different perspectives of the solar system (i.e., Earth-based vs. space-based) help children integrate the different perspectives and better understand scientific explanations of the day-night cycle.
 In her role as Co-PI on the Seeds of STEM project, Dr. Anggoro contributes her expertise in conceptual development and helps develop assessments of conceptual change in children.
 She also provides feedback on curriculum development, data coding, and analyses.

 Melissa-Sue John, Ph.D.